ntrappe/cse110-w21-group33/admin/exercises/Felix-exercise1.md

 ### :tomato: &nbsp; PART 3

 #### Setup
 1. Was there a prompt to set the number of Pomodoros?
+Yes
 2. Was there a prompt to set the Pomodoro or break time?
+Yes
 3. What options (buttons, fields to enter) were given?
 (E.g. 'pause' button).
+Play, pause, stop, resume.
 4. Were you asked to log in/create an account?
+Yes
 5. Was it obvious that it was a *Pomodoro* timer?
 How did you know?
+Yes, because it is red

 #### Work Session/Pomodoro
 1. What **cues** indicated it was Pomodoro/work time?
 For example, *visual cues* can include a change of color or a label of "work time"; *audio cues* could consist of a ticking noise.
+It is red and it introduces the pomodor method on the bottom.
 2. Was there any **feedback** on your progress?
 (E.g. bar at top of screen, percentage, time left).
+Time left, to-do list
 3. Was a clock the main feature?
 If so, please describe it (e.g. analog).
 If not, what was the main featue?
+Yes.
+A big red timer on the top.
 4. Did the interface distract you?
 (E.g. flashing, bright colors, etc.).
+It is too red.
 5. Did the interface help you focus?
 (E.g. silence notifications).
+No.

 #### Transition
 1. When the app switched from work to break, was there a **color** change?
 Did you like it?
+Yes.
+Red to green.
 2. When the app switched from work to break, was there a **sound** effect?
 Did you like it?
+Yes.
+"Ding"
 3. How did the app notify you to switch?
 Did you get a notification?
 A sound?
 Something in your browser?

 #### Break Session